Welcome, Family!

 If the session is at your home, we'll have the session Mid-Morning.
 This is when the house is usually the brightest.

-Outdoor session I prefer to shoot 1-2 hours before sunset for the perfect glow.
+For outdoor sessions, I prefer to shoot 1-2 hours before sunset for the perfect glow.

 Before the session, I will reach out to confirm the session day, time, and location.